FRRouting/frr/doc/user/ospfd.rst

    Enable the OSPF API server.
 This is required to use ``ospfclient``.

+.. option:: -l, --apiserver_addr <address>

+   Specify the local IPv4 address to which to bind the OSPF API server socket.
+   If unspecified, connections are accepted to any address.
+Specification of 127.0.0.1 can be used to limit socket access to local applications.

 *ospfd* must acquire interface information from *zebra* in order to function.
 Therefore *zebra* must be running before invoking *ospfd*.
 Also, if *zebra* is restarted then *ospfd* must be too.